Things to Do Around Easter in Budapest

 - just walking and admiring the beautiful vista from Castle District or Gellért Hill,

-- dancing and clubbing until dawn in Budapest Nightclubs,
+- dancing and clubbing until dawn in the city's nightclubs,

-- shopping in the Great Market Hall or in Budapest Shopping Malls (except for Easter Sunday and Monday when shops are closed).
+- shopping in the Great Market Hall or in Budapest Shopping Centres (except for Easter Sunday and Monday when shops are closed).

 TIP: Check out the Spring Fair in the city centre at Vörösmarty tér.
 The event is no doubt is to mimic the success of the Christmas Market held also on the Square each December.